Test card: In popular culture

-The Philips Pattern is widely recognised as one of the iconic popular culture symbols of the 1980s and 1990s.
+The Philips Pattern and SMPTE color bars are widely recognised as one of the iconic popular culture symbols of the 1980s and 1990s in the markets where they were used.
 Numerous novelty and collectible items has been patterned after the famous test card, including wall clocks, bedsheets, wristwatches, and clothing.
+The character Sheldon Cooper on The Big Bang Theory wore tees with both patterns and a blogger identified the SMPTE shirt's use in more than a dozen episodes over the life of the series.

 The BBC Test Card F features throughout 2006-07 TV sci-fi detective series Life on Mars.

 Test card music

-In Britain, music - rather than radio sound - was usually played with the test card.
+In Britain, music rather than radio sound was usually played with the test card.
 The music played by the BBC, and afterwards ITV, was library music, which was licensed on more favourable terms for frequent use than commercially available alternatives.
 Later, Channel 4 used UK library LPs from publishers like KPM, Joseph Weinberger and Ready Music.

 Until September 1955, the BBC used live playing 78 RPM commercial records as an audio background to the test cards.
 After that date, they switched to using recorded music on tape.
-The following year, the BBC began to build up its own library of specially produced music for the half hour tapes - initially three tunes in similar style, followed by an identification sign (the three notes B-B-C played on celesta).
+The following year, the BBC began to build up its own library of specially produced music for the half hour tapes – initially three tunes in similar style, followed by an identification sign (the three notes B-B-C played on celesta).
 ITV (which began its first trade transmissions in 1957) continued to use commercially available recordings until the late 1960s, when it also began to make specially produced tapes.

 For rights reasons, much of the music was recorded by light music orchestras in France and Germany, though sometimes by British musicians, or top international session players using pseudonyms, such as The Oscar Brandenburg Orchestra (an amalgamation of Neil Richardson, Alan Moorhouse and Johnny Pearson) or the Stuttgart Studio Orchestra.
 Other composers and bandleaders commissioned for this type of work included Gordon Langford, Ernest Tomlinson.
 Roger Roger, Heinz Kiessling, Werner Tautz, Frank Chacksfield and Syd Dale.

-During the 1980s, the test card was gradually seen less and less - it was pushed out first by Teletext pages, then extended programme hours.
+During the 1980s, the test card was seen less and less - it was pushed out first by Teletext pages and then by extended programme hours.
 The same tapes were used to accompany both the test card and Ceefax on BBC channels, but some fans argue that new tapes introduced after Ceefax became the norm in 1983 were less musically interesting.

+To this day, the Korean Central Television still plays various patriotic songs or classical musical works from North Korea, and during the last minute before sign-on, a looping rendition of the first seven notes of the Song of General Kim Il Sung is always played.